Studying Sociology can be challenging and exciting!

 We will give you opportunities to think critically about the world around you, to develop your analytical skills, and to build an appreciation of the complexity and diversity of social life.

 What will I study?

-In this subject you are challenged to really understand how society works.
 Among the topics you will study are families and households – this will include looking at questions such as: Are children becoming part of the adult world too quickly?

-You will also study living arrangements on a Kibbutz in Israel.
 Research methods will also be studied – such as covert observation, which could be used to study criminal gangs or football hooligans.
 Religion and crime also form an interesting part of the course.
 You will study criminal gangs, look at why girls are outperforming boys at school, why people join religious cults, and the media’s role in creating moral panics about child killers.